ManzanitaCycles/Manza-v3/src/bikes/all-road.md

 ### What's included with the frame

 - Paragon Machine Works aluminum bolt-on rear axle for disc brake frames
-- Wolftooth seat post collar if a braze-on seat post binder isn't used
+- Salsa Lip Lock seat post collar if a braze-on seat post binder isn't used
+- White Industries headset in your color of choice

 ### Optional extras